 To receive a financial aid package you must be accepted for admission to St. Bonaventure and file the appropriate financial aid forms.
-As a result of the Early FAFSA and use of prior-prior year income, the FAFSA becomes available on October 1.
-We recommend families complete the FAFSA using the IRS Data Retrieval Tool (DRT) no later than February 1.
-If you do not file the required forms by the priority date of February 1, you will still be considered for assistance but you may miss out on certain types of limited funds.
+The FAFSA becomes available in December and will use your prior-prior year tax return information.
+We recommend families complete the FAFSA which also uses the IRS Data Retrieval Tool (DRT) by February 1.
+If you file after February 1, you will still be considered for assistance, but there may be additional financial aid notification wait time.

 When you apply for financial aid, the following forms should be filed by February 1 to ensure maximum award consideration:

 - Free Application for Federal Student Aid (FAFSA).
 The St. Bonaventure Federal School code for the FAFSA is 002817.
 Use estimated income figures, if necessary, to meet the deadline.
 FAFSA forms are available in most high school guidance offices, or by calling the financial aid office.
 If you wish to file the FAFSA electronically, the website is http://www.fafsa.ed.gov.

 New York state residents who file the FAFSA electronically will be directed to the link for the TAP Application (TAP on the Web) when they reach the confirmation page of the FAFSA.
 The application must be completed, signed and returned to NYS HESC.
 The State Code for St. Bonaventure University is 0695.

 If you wish to file the TAP application (TAP on the Web), please visit their website

 Financial aid packages vary depending on your financial need and academic standing.
 The 2023-2024 range of financial aid at St. Bonaventure is listed below: